awwright/node-rdf/README.md

 Returns a new Graph that's the concatenation of this graph with the argument.

+#### Graph#reference(resource)

+Returns a `ResultSet`, a pointer to a node in a graph that can be walked to query for data.

+The provided `resource` does not necessarially have to exist in the graph, however, any operations on it will produce an empty set.

 ### Variable

 Represents a variable for subgraph matching, in e.g. SPARQL queries.
 This is also an instance of `RDFNode`.

 A `Variable` instance may be used in a `TriplePattern` instance.
 Instances are not allowed in `Triple` statements, since they're for subgraph matching, and not actual graph data.

+### ResultSet

+Represents a node in an instance of a graph, whose relationships inside the graph can be walked and then queried.
+This is called ResultSet instead of NodeSet because it also contains a pointer to the graph of data and other nodes that can be walked.

+Properties:

+* `ResultSet#length` - provides the size of the set

+#### ResultSet#rel(predicate)

+Walks the `predicate` relationship over each node in the set, returning a new ResultSet with the destination nodes, and a reference to the same graph.

+If the current set is an empty set, the return value will also be an empty set.

+If any nodes in the current set are literals, they will be ignored and will not produce any destination nodes.

+#### ResultSet#rev(predicate)

+Walks the `predicate` relationship _backwards_ from each node in the set, returning a new ResultSet with the destination nodes, and a reference to the same graph.

+If the current set is an empty set, the return value will also be an empty set.

+This method will walk backwards from `Literal`, destination nodes will be `BlankNode` or `NamedNode`.

+#### ResultSet#toArray()

+Return the nodes in the set as an Array.

+#### ResultSet#some(function callback)

+Same behavior as `Array#some`: Evaluates `callback` over each RDFNode in the ResultSet, and returns true if the callback returns truthy for any of them.

+#### ResultSet#every(function callback)

+Same behavior as `Array#every`: Evaluates `callback` over each RDFNode in the ResultSet, and returns true if the callback returns truthy for all of them.

+#### ResultSet#filter(function callback)

+Same behavior as `Array#filter`: Evaluates `callback` over each RDFNode in the ResultSet, and returns a new ResultSet with the triples that evaluated truthy.

+#### ResultSet#forEach(function callback)

+Same behavior as `Array#forEach`: Evaluates `callback` over each RDFNode in the ResultSet.

+#### ResultSet#map(function callback)

+Same behavior as `Array#map`: Evaluates `callback` over each RDFNode in the ResultSet, and returns a new ResultSet of each of the returned triples.

+#### ResultSet#reduce(function callback, any initial)

+Same behavior as `Array#reduce`: Evaluates `callback` over each RDFNode in the ResultSet with the current node and the previous return value, or `initial` if the first item.

+#### ResultSet#one()

+Returns the only item in the set if there is one, or `null` otherwise.
+Or else if there is more than one item in the set, throws an Error.

 ### TriplePattern